microsoft/copilot-camp/docs/pages/api-plugin/00-prerequisites.md

 NodeJS is a program that allows you to run JavaScript on your computer; it uses the open source "V8" engine, which is used in popular web browsers such as Microsoft Edge and Google Chrome.
 You will need NodeJS to run the web server code used throughout this workshop.

-Browse to [https://nodejs.org/en/download/](https://nodejs.org/en/download/){target=_blank} and install version 18.x, the "LTS" (Long Term Support) version for your operating system.
-This lab has been tested using NodeJS version 18.16.0.
-If you already have another version of NodeJS installed, you may want to set up the [Node Version Manager](https://github.com/nvm-sh/nvm){target=_blank} (or [this variation](https://github.com/coreybutler/nvm-windows){target=_blank} for Microsoft Windows), which allows you to easily switch Node versions on the same computer.
+Browse to [https://nodejs.org/en/download/](https://nodejs.org/en/download/){target=_blank} and install version 20.x, the "LTS" (Long Term Support) version for your operating system.
+This lab has been tested using NodeJS version LTS.

 ### Step 3: Install Teams Toolkit

-These labs are based on [Teams Toolkit version 5.0](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension){target=_blank}.
+These labs are based on the latest general available version of [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension){target=_blank}.
 Follow the steps as shown in the screen shot below.

 1️⃣ Open Visual Studio Code and click on the Extensions toolbar button